-Any student who terminates his/her enrollment at Hawai'i CC during the semester and returns the following semester is considered a continuing student.
-A student who terminates his/her enrollment and does not register for the next semester may return without submitting an application provided he/she returns within three terms from the last term of registration.
+Any student who terminates their enrollment at Hawai'i CC during the semester and returns the following semester is considered a continuing student.
+A student who terminates their enrollment and does not register for the next semester may return without submitting an application provided they return within three terms from the last term of registration.
 A student who does not enroll for three or more successive terms must reapply for admission.